rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

  5. Wait until the migration is complete, and check the contents of your ADLS Gen2 container.

  :bulb: **NOTE** : A hidden folder :file_folder: .fusion will be present in the ADLS Gen2 path.

+ :bulb: **Limitation : Client based replication is not enabled in Fusion UI , so replication process is manual driven.

 ## Managing Replication

    ![image](https://user-images.githubusercontent.com/62353482/80843564-7799cc00-8bb9-11ea-89bb-b7009162f6a1.png)